 Travel restrictions recommended by the Foreign and Commonwealth Office and significant flight restrictions between Africa and the UK following a rapid rise in COVID 19 cases in the UK led us to temporarily withdraw in country volunteers in March 2020.
 For such a longstanding partnership, this was a very difficult decision.
-For the moment our efforts are focusing on providing distant support to our partnerships throughout this pandemic.
-When international travel recommences and the safety of our volunteers and partners can be assured we will advertise future posts.
+Currently our efforts are focusing on providing distant support to our partnerships throughout this pandemic, applications for remote teaching fellows closed on 25th May 2021.
+Thank you to all who applied, we will be in touch!

 GADP offers a number of exciting fellowship and consultant mentorship opportunities on a regular basis.

 The fellowships provide an opportunity for anaesthetic trainees to join a cross-cultural training experience with exposure to a varied and challenging case mix.
 There is a strong emphasis on education, the development of educational resources, and supporting system changes that improve perioperative care.
 Applicants with skills in these areas and a desire to improve global healthcare are essential to the success of GADP.
 The co-educational benefits of working with GADP include exposure to providing safe anaesthetic care in a low-resource setting as well as the opportunity to expand your experience of mentorship, education, management and leadership opportunities.

 We recruit on a yearly basis for both senior and junior fellows.
 The placements are for 6 or 12 months starting in February and August.
 Senior Fellows have completed their final FRCA (or overseas equivalent) and are available for UK and international trainees.
 Junior Fellows have completed basic anaesthetic training in addition to the primary FRCA examination and are available for UK trainees.